IngmarBitter/defenders/md/LastThings/AfterDeath.md

 * He is looking forward to this life after death more so than his current physical life
 * He's not contemplating suicide, as he believes he's called to help others get to know and love Jesus.

-### 2 Corinthians 5:1-10 earthly and heavenly bodies
+### 2 Corinthians 5:1-10 Earthly and heavenly bodies
 !!!
     1 We know that if our earthly house, this tent, were to be destroyed, **we have an eternal building of God in the heavens**, a house not made with hands.
 2 In this one we groan, earnestly desiring to be sheltered with our house which is from heaven.